 Stable Phantasma Lure - This legendary does no healing.

-Cauterizing Shadows - This legendary is a little awkward to use with the globals required to continually keep up Shadow Word: Pain.
-It does not currently do enough healing to warrant a legendary slot.
-Also, keep in mind that if the target dies before the buff expires, you will not get the heal from it.
+Cauterizing Shadows - This legendary is a little awkward to use with the globals required to continually keep up Shadow Word: Pain, especially in multi-target scenarios where the heal would really shine.

 Measured Contemplation - Generally not very good - while buffing Flash Heal is normally seen as a good thing for dungeons, not being able to cast it for 15 seconds just to get one stack of this buff can hurt.